-Now, every one in four people in that region, heavily populated by Maasai, are Seventh-day Adventist.
+Now, one in four people in the region, heavily populated by Maasai, are Seventh-day Adventists.
 Churches continue to be built as more and more people learn about Christ.

 As the busses arrived for worship Sabbath morning, several Maasai choirs, dressed in colorful garments, welcomed the missionaries by singing Maasai style praise songs.
 While they danced and sang, members of the Maasai tribe wrapped each guest in a new red-checked Maasai blanket, giving each man a staff.
 They gave Jean a handmade necklace, telling her, ‘Welcome home.”
 These gifts signified an honorary official induction into the Maasai tribe.

 “The Maasai were once very secluded and did not welcome in foreign beliefs and cultures,” said Aaron.
 “They wanted to keep everything preserved.
 Now, they are opening up their minds and arms to us, letting us join them.
 Even today, that is uncommon.”

 In an area once completely closed to the world, the Thomas family made the choice to serve God despite opposition.
 They did not see the fruits of their mission work, but trusted God to work all things for good.
 Now, many Maasai people know Jesus as their personal saviour.
 Jean Thomas celebrated her 90th birthday in November 2017.
 She continues to serve God every day and hopes to attend another Maranatha mission trip to the Kisii County if they offer another one.